 According to a study published in Journal of Sports Science and Medicine 2006 on the effect of compression garments on eccentric exercise, there was a significant improvement in enzymes involved in muscle membrane restoration after only 1 hour of wearing compression garments where 11 subjects were tested using magnetic resonance imaging (MRI) to demonstrate the muscle changes during recovery.

 The same study also showed the effectiveness of compression garments in the post-match recovery strategies among Rugby players from 0, 36, and 84 hours.

 3. Removes Lactic Acid Faster

-According to a thesis from Australian Catholic University who examined elite netball players who used compression garments during simulated netball trials, lactate accumulation during fast pace didn’t occur.
-Another research also showed that compression garments helped decrease the heart rate and lactic acid build up in athletes who engaged in high intensity treadmill workout.
+According to a thesis from Australian Catholic University that examined elite netball players who used compression garments during simulated netball trials, lactate accumulation during fast pace didn’t occur.
+Another research also showed that compression garments helped decrease the heart rate and lactic acid build-up in athletes who engaged in high-intensity treadmill workouts.

 4. Increased Strength and Power

 A study on the effect of compression garments on ballistic strength in elite Rugby players, as indicated by the distance a medicine ball can be repeatedly thrown, showed that the players who were wearing compression garments threw the medicine ball consistently further than those players who were not wearing compression garments.

 Plus, an independent study on the effect of compression garments on distance running biomechanics of 6 subjects showed that there was no inhibition of running stride but there was an improvement in propulsion.